 The project is located in the traditional territory of the Eabametoong First Nation (EFN), approximately 25 km west of the community of Fort Hope.
-Following the election of a new EFN Chief (Harvey Yesno) and Council in 2019, the Company has restarted consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the summer field program.
+The Company has been in communication with EFN Chief Harvey Yesno toward re-starting consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the 2021 summer field program.